ssjmelissa/thisisme/README.md

 ### Fun facts.
 <ul>

-<li> 🐕 I am a Golden Retriever mum.
-Sally will be thrilled she's getting a mention on my profile.</li>
+  <li> 🐕 I am a Golden Retriever mum to Sally.
+The brightest light in my life.</li>
+  <li> 🐱 I am also a Ragdoll-Scottish Fold step-mum to Luna & Apollo.</li>
 <li> 🍵 I am a matcha enthusiast.
 Matcha everything.
 You name it, I'll take it.</li>
 <li> 🤸 I do competitive All Star cheerleading.
 There's just something about being thrown in the air that makes me very happy.
 <li> 🏂 My favourite season of the year is Winter.
-Snowboarding, hot chocolate, and did I mention...
+Snowboarding, hot chocolate, fluffy blankets, and did I mention...
 Snowboarding?</li>
 </ul>

 <br></br>